asannikov/magento1_url_reindex/README.md

 3. How does optimization work for category rewrites?

     Uses rewrite cache to get the quick data but there is no pocket inserts for categories.
 Each category has one insert query.
 But it generates an array of inserts for url/path category attribute values.
     It works a bit slower than for the product reindexing.
-In my case for 10000 categories it takes about 7-10 minutes.

 4. Which options are there?

     There are two optons how to improve performance:
-    * You can reduce an amount of records if to disable product/category mapping (catalog_category_product).
+    * You can reduce an amount of records by disabling product/category mapping (catalog_category_product).
 Set <code>filter_product_category_index</code> as 0 in global xml section to disable it.
 By default its enabled.
 Do not forget to set the module dependency.
     * You can filter rewrite generation by the product types.
 Add this code to global xml section to generate rewrites only for grouped and simple products:
         ~~~~~~
         <filter_product_type_index>